candiceojleung/candice-leung-capstone/README.md

 - Log Management: Users can edit existing log entries to update symptoms or flow type using prepopulated options, and delete existing log entries.

-- Symptom Severity: Based on number of selections made above, if there are more than 3+ symptoms selected an indicator will appear on the calendar.

 **Visual Representation**
 - The calendar view will highlight each day based on how many symptoms have been logged.
 This will help users identify trends.